jupyterlab/jupyterlab/docs/source/user/jupyterhub.rst

 JupyterLab works out of the box with JupyterHub, and can even run side by side with the classic Notebook.

+When JupyterLab is deployed with JupyterHub it will show additional menu items in the File menu that allow the user to log out or go to the JupyterHub control panel.

 Use JupyterLab by Default
 ~~~~~~~~~~~~~~~~~~~~~~~~~